 Ashtanga – Led – In this class we run through the sequence in unison ‘led’ or ‘talked-through’ by the teacher.
 It’s a class suitable for those who have a good level of fitness and mobility as it runs consistently without stops.
 Those keen to have more verbal, technical, general instruction may find this helpful.
-Very useful to attend a ‘led’ class now and again to bolster your self practice and Mysore classes.
+Very useful to attend a ‘led’ class now and again to bolster your self-practice classes.

 Kids – Postures to bring strength, flexibility and balance.
 Breathing exercises and sitting quietly to aid meditation and mindfulness.
 Concepts like positive affirmations, listening in, gratitude and health are peppered through.
 The classes are generally up beat and light of heart.

 YIN –Fewer postures held for a longer period of time, deeply working on the body at subtle levels.
 Restful and very relaxing, you may also be surprised how deeply you’ve accessed held tension and tightness.